swingmx/swingmusic/.github/contributing.md

 ## Contributing to the client

 You need to have [yarn](https://yarnpkg.com/) installed in your machine.
-See the [install guide](https://yarnpkg.com/getting-started/install).
+See their [install guide](https://yarnpkg.com/getting-started/install).

 Fork the repo, git clone and install the dependencies: